The Midnight Bell: Publication history

 The Midnight Bell was first published by H.D Symonds in 1798.
 It was published anonymously in three volumes, a format that was repeated when the novel was republished by J. Haly, M. Harris, and J. Connor in Cork in 1798.
 The Midnight Bell was published in America for the first time in 1799, by James Carey in Philadelphia, and a second UK edition was published by Minerva Press in 1825.
 A German translation of The Midnight Bell was published in 1800 by Erfurt, as Die Mitternachtsglocke.
-A French translation of the novel, as Le cloche de minuit, was published in 1813.
+A French translation of the novel, as La cloche de minuit, was published in 1813.
 The Midnight Bell was republished by the Folio Press in 1968 as part of a collector’s set of the gothic novels mentioned in Northanger Abbey.
 Skoob Books published another edition of The Midnight Bell in 1989.
 Valancourt Books published the most recent edition of the novel in 2007, and a Kindle edition was released in 2011.